turingschool/front-end-curriculum/lessons/module-3/react-router-v5.md

 * Understand and articulate the need for routing
 * Be able to confidently implement React Router in a project
 * Utilize URL params to build dynamic routes
-* Understand how to test components using React Router

 ## Vocab
 * `BrowserRouter` A \<Router\> that uses the HTML5 history API (pushState, replaceState and the popstate event) to keep your UI in sync with the URL